Physics Experimental Labs

 Syllabus: A link to the syllabus is in the box to the right.

 Failure to read the syllabus will not be an excuse for an exception to any policy in the syllabus.

 Lab Safety: You are expected to be familiar with the entire safety section in the lab manual.

-Lab Grades: Check your grades on Blackboard frequently to ensure they are recorded correctly.
+Lab Grades: Check your grades on Canvas frequently to ensure they are recorded correctly.